Non-linear vorticity upsurge in Burgers' flow: Discussion

 Even though Burgers' equation is merely one-dimensional, its solutions provide convincing evidence on the process of the scale proliferation which is essentially responsible for the abrupt local vorticity intensification.

-Turbulence is characterised by vortices of multitudinous scales whose topology encompasses a variety of geometry subject to continuous modifications by momentum transfer and diffusion.
-To describe turbulence in terms of Fourier components requires justification because the flow scales defined by means of the wave components are certainly misguided portrayals of the genuine spatio-temporal structure.
+Turbulence is characterised by vortices of multitudinous scales where its topologies encompass a variety of geometry, subject to continuous modifications by momentum transfer and diffusion.
+To describe turbulence in terms of Fourier components requires justification, because the flow scales defined by means of the wave components are certainly misguided portrayals of the genuine spatio-temporal structure.
 A critical pr\'ecis on this fundamental issue is given in \S 6.6.4 of Davidson (2004).

-On the continuum, the propensity for free deformation characterises fluids and is a precursor to resist instability.
-Analytically, motions of both laminar and turbulent states are governed by the Navier-Stokes equations, {\it not} by Ginzburg-Landau or Kuramoto-Sivashinsky equation.
+On the continuum, the propensity for free deformation characterises fluids and is a precursor to resisting instability.
+Analytically, motions of both laminar and turbulent states are governed by the Navier-Stokes equations, {\it not} by the Ginzburg-Landau or Kuramoto-Sivashinsky equation.
 Solutions of the full equations are globally regular and hence they do not bifurcate in space and in time.
 Specifically, the solutions cannot develop any finite-time singularity for any initial data of bounded energy.
-It has been established in careful experiments that the laminar-turbulent transition {\it persists} once the free-stream turbulence or the acoustic noise are below some threshold level (Schubauer \& Skramstad 1947; Wells 1967).
+It has been established in careful experiments that, the laminar-turbulent transition {\it persists} once the free-stream turbulence, or the acoustic noise, are below some threshold level (see, for intance, Schubauer \& Skramstad 1947; Wells 1967).
 The intensive local accumulation of vorticity is not connected to absolute instability engendered by spatially-amplified disturbances at selective frequencies; the apparent flow breakdown at fixed spatial locations observed in experiments is nothing more than a misreading of the fine-scale dynamic evolution.